EmeraldVoid/Pokemon-Re-Battle-2/docs/Game-Flow-Doc.md

     * A full party wipe ends the run.
   * **Battle Rounds System:**

-    * Battles are organized into **Rounds**, each consisting of **10 consecutive battles.**
+    * Battles are organized into **Rounds**, each consisting of **5 consecutive battles.**
     * During a Round, the player cannot use Pokémon Centers.
 Only healing items from the bag are allowed.
-    * After completing the 10th battle, Pokémon Centers, shops, and other services become available until the next Round begins.
+    * After completing the 5th battle, Pokémon Centers, shops, and other services become available until the next Round begins.

+    > [!NOTE]
+    > This was change from 10 to 5 because after playtesting, 10 rounds felt too brutal.

 * Following the explanation: